37.86.3410 TARGETED CASE MANAGEMENT SERVICES FOR HIGH RISK PREGNANT WOMEN, PROVIDER REQUIREMENTS

 (a) conduct activities to inform the target population and health care and social service providers in the geographic area to be served of its prenatal care coordination services;

-(b) deliver prenatal care coordination services appropriate to the individual client's level of need;
+(b) deliver prenatal care coordination services appropriate to the individual member's level of need;

-(c) respond promptly to requests and referrals for targeted case management clients;
+(c) respond promptly to requests and referrals for targeted case management members;

 (d) perform assessments and develop care plans for the appropriate level of care and document services provided;

-(e) schedule services to accommodate the client's situation;
+(e) schedule services to accommodate the member's situation;

-(f) inform clients regarding whom and when to call for pregnancy emergencies;
+(f) inform members regarding whom and when to call for pregnancy emergencies;

 (g) establish working relationships with medical providers, community agencies, and other appropriate organizations;